TAILOR-UoB/new_ways_of_publishing/booksource/appendix/development.md

-# Development environment
+# Appendix: Development environment

-In order to build the book you will need to create a virtual environment with `Python3.9` with the dependencies indicated in the `requirements.txt` file.
+In order to build this website you will need to create a virtual environment with `Python3.9` with the dependencies indicated in the `requirements.txt` file.
 You can do that by running the following code in a shell.

 ```bash
 python3.9 -m venv venv